seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

     - **Anusara Yoga** : Heart-opening, alignment, and positive philosophy.
     - **Aerial Yoga** : Silk hammocks for suspension.
     - **AcroYoga** : Partner work yoga.
+    - **Chakra sadhana** : Yogic and tantric practice focused on awakening and harmonizing the seven vital energy centers (chakras) along the spine.
+It combines postures (asanas), breathwork (pranayama), visualization, and mantra chanting to clear energy blockages and promote physical and emotional well-being.
 - **Buddhism** : Spiritual tradition founded by the Buddha (Siddhartha Gautama) that teaches freedom from suffering (*dukkha*) through mindfulness, ethical living, and wisdom—culminating in enlightenment.
     - **Mahayana** : "Great Vehicle," focuses on universal enlightenment (*bodhisattva* path).
         - **Chan** buddhism (China)